AndreGGomes/AO3-WebScraper-FrontEnd/README.md

 Now open in your browser the link to the now exposed frontend `http://localhost:5173/`

-## API Usage
+## Usage

-If u want to use the [AO3 Unnoficial API](https://github.com/AndreGGomes/AO3-WebScraper-API) with an front end UI, run the backend spring application first (instructions on the API GitHub repository) and than run this react frontend application.
+Follow the instructions in [AO3 Unnoficial API](https://github.com/AndreGGomes/AO3-WebScraper-API) to run the backend application and then follow the instalation steps described above.

 ## UI Preview